George II of Greece: Restoration of the monarchy

-Metaxas dictatorship
+Metaxas

 George II and Ioannis Metaxas (pictured) established a dictatorship in Greece.

 On 4 August 1936, George endorsed Metaxas's dictatorship, known as the "4th of August Regime", signing decrees that dissolved the parliament, banned political parties, abolished the constitution and purported to create a "Third Hellenic Civilization".
 George, ruling jointly with Metaxas, oversaw a right-wing regime in which political opponents were arrested and strict censorship was imposed.
 Many books, such as the works of Plato, Thucydides and Xenophon, were banned.
 Though not branded as a fascist regime, Metaxas's dictatorship was arguably quasi-fascist and heavily imitated that of Benito Mussolini in Italy, whom Adolf Hitler had also been inspired by in Germany.
 George disliked dealing with both Greek politicians and ordinary Greeks, and preferred to let Metaxas undertake tours around the country..
 George retained full control of the army and he was largely responsible for foreign policy making.
 Metaxas's support of the monarch has been likened to that of Venizelos with Alexander.
 Although his reign was mostly guaranteed under the dictatorship, George was weary of Metaxas' growing power and the influence of the army.
 George told his cousin, Princess Victoria Louise of Prussia, that he felt so isolated that he could not trust anyone in Greece.
 To avoid a possible overthrow by Metaxas, George declared to the Greek ambassador to the United Kingdom that he supported Metaxas's policies, though he also voiced his concern.

 The Greeks are orientals.
 They consider moderation in the exercise of power as a weakness.
 They are the most democratic people in the world, but once they take power, they automatically become tyrannical.
 Everyone knows it and accepts it.